-Formed in 1887, the BJA has given strong leadership for the industry for nearly 125 years.
+Formed in 1887, the BJA has given strong leadership for the industry for over 125 years.

-Our mission is to “promote and protect the growth the UK jewellery & silverware industry.”
+Our mission is to “promote and protect the growth in the UK jewellery & silverware industry.”

 We are committed to:

 The BJA provides its members with a wide range of business services specially geared towards the jewellery and silverware industry which are specifically designed to save members time and money.
 The BJA also works hand in hand with major organizations, European and Domestic legislature, and key influencers to make sure that the views ofmembers are heard.